 The following are common Microsoft Windows network commands

 Ipconfig is a Console Command which can be issued to the Command Line Interpreter (or command prompt) to display the network settings currently assigned to any or all network adapters in the machine.
-This command can be utilised to verify a network connection as well as to verify your network settings.
+This command can be utilized to verify a network connection as well as to verify your network settings.

 Displays active TCP connections, ports on which the computer is listening, Ethernet statistics, the IP routing table, IPv4 statistics (for the IP, ICMP, TCP, and UDP protocols), and IPv6 statistics (for the IPv6, ICMPv6, TCP over IPv6, and UDP over IPv6 protocols).
 Used without parameters, netstat displays active TCP connections.